Seven Things I Learned About Catholic Mindfulness, And How It Could Help YouCatholic . Seven Quick Takes

 4. When you try to solve problems in Doing Mode, your creativity is stifled and it can seem like there is no easy answer.
 But when you learn to turn off the Doing Mode you see your problem as it truly is, and not through the eyes of a crazed lunatic.
 I started to worry less and turn over problems to God more easily.
 There was more peacefulness in my mind when I realized I didn’t have to solve everything myself.
 As we headed into the orphan hosting, and Tony prepared to run his own company full-time, I felt calmer than usual and could honestly say, “Whatever God.
 You got this.”

 5. But I learned that you need to regularly practice mindfulness.
-The course offered me several audio recordings I could turn to at any time, however, once we started hosting, I stopped making that time for myself and I know that contributed to some of those old feelings of worry and craziness sneaking in, but not nearly to the same extent.
+The course offered me several audio recordings I could turn to at any time, however, once we started orphan hosting over the holidays, I stopped making that time for myself and I know that contributed to some of those old feelings of worry and panic sneaking in, but not nearly to the same extent.
 Now that I’ve re-read everything and am getting back into our normal routine, I’m able to carve out time for practice, and it’s worth it because when I’m less stressed, everyone in our home is less stressed.
 Recently, just putting forth the effort to make a Sacramental Pause after something online got me more fired up than usual helped me to calm down and move on with empathy for the author, rather than animosity.

 6. For those struggling under difficult circumstances and questions of “Why me God?”, Week 5 of the course is for you.
 I could relate to Dr. Bottaro’s message of acceptance vs avoidance because it detailed in many ways the steps I’ve taken since the boys’ diagnosis’.
 Only I had to struggle for years to learn the lessons he so succinctly summed up.
 If you can’t find peace in your days due to tragedy, old or new, I believe this course could help you turn a corner.